frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

-# Create a custom theme
+# Create a Theme Package

 > _**[TO DO]** modify this text to suit new context._